Get exclusive member benefits & effect social change. Join Today

 More intense withdrawal symptoms may require hospitalization and other medications.
 One medication used primarily in the inpatient setting is clonidine.
 Clonidine can help reduce the intensity of withdrawal symptoms by 50 to 75 percent.
 Clonidine is especially effective at reducing:

-Suboxone is a combination of a milder opiate (buprenorphine) and an opiate blocker (naloxone) that does not produce many of the addictive effects of other opiates.
-The opiate blocker works mostly in the stomach to prevent constipation.
+Suboxone is a combination of a milder opioid (buprenorphine) and an opioid blocker (naloxone) that does not produce many of the addictive effects of other opioids.
+The opioid blocker works mostly in the stomach to prevent constipation.
 If injected it will cause immediate withdrawal, so the combination is less likely to be abused than other formulations.
-When taken by mouth, this combination can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opiates.
+When taken by mouth, this combination can be used to treat symptoms of withdrawal and can shorten the intensity and length of detoxification from other, more dangerous, opioids.

 Methadone can be used for long-term maintenance therapy.
-It’s still a powerful opiate, but it can be reduced in a controlled manner that is less likely to produce intense withdrawal symptoms.
+It’s still a powerful opioid, but it can be reduced in a controlled manner that is less likely to produce intense withdrawal symptoms.

 Nausea and vomiting can be significant symptoms during the withdrawal process.
 Inadvertent breathing of vomited material into the lungs (known as aspiration) can be a serious complication associated with withdrawal, as it can lead to the development of pneumonia (aspiration pneumonia).